CivicActions/GlobalNet/INSTALLATION-NOTES.md

 # Installation Notes

-GlobalNET v2.35.0 Reference Build
+For GlobalNET v2.58.1 Build

 ## Introduction

-GlobalNET v2.35.0 requires configuration of proprietary settings to take advantage of all of its features.
+GlobalNET v2.58.1 requires configuration of proprietary settings to take advantage of all of its features.
 What follows is a listing of the services currently integrated with GlobalNET along with information on where to locate/plug in the relevant system variables that link the external services with this particular GlobalNET instance.

 A full instance of GlobalNET needs to include a separate installation of an Apache Solr instance with indexes of Nodes and Users.
-A fully-configured GlobalNET v2 instance will be provided with the complete Dockerized version of GlobalNET
+A fully-configured GlobalNET instance will be provided with the complete Dockerized version of GlobalNET

 ## Installation overview